 Public fundraising for MND research over the last few years has been an absolute game changer.
 Cohesive efforts from MND associations across the globe, catapulting off the success of campaigns such as the ice-bucket challenge has resulted in a surge in research and collaboration and new findings.

 MND and Me Foundation’s mission – To Care and to Cure – is a driving force for the Foundation to provide funding to understand the causes, find effective treatments and discover cures for MND.

-Access Economics has estimated that for every $1 invested in Australian health and medical research- this will generate an average return of >$2 in health benefits to the nation.
+A 2016 Deloitte Access Economics Report has estimated that for every $1 invested in Australian health and medical research- this will generate an average return of >$2 in health benefits to the nation.
 Given the devastating prognosis for those with MND now, the reward could in fact be much greater.

 DONATE TO RESEARCH HERE

-- Fat Rabbit Research Grant: Dr Sean Millard, University of Queensland – “Identifying molecular pathways affected by the sporadic ALS risk factor, GGNBP2.”
+- The Fat Rabbit Research Grant: Dr Sean Millard, University of Queensland – “Identifying molecular pathways affected by the sporadic ALS risk factor, GGNBP2.”
+(May Update HERE)

 All three MND and Me Foundation/MNDRIA research grants are designed to drive innovative research that has a clear relationship to the causes, treatments or cures of MND.

 As well as these grants, the Scott Sullivan Research Fellow funding continues for Dr Shyuan Ngo – June 2019 Update HERE.

 * The MND and Me Foundation Grant: Associate Prof Peter Noakes, University of Queensland – “Targeting the molecular basis of muscle weakness in MND” (Read more HERE)